SreejithMVarma/ReadLess/README.md

 - **Unstructured Data Parsing**: Handles raw web content and converts it into meaningful chunks.
 - **Embeddings with FAISS**: Efficiently indexes document embeddings for fast retrieval.
 - **Chat Interface**: Query processed data through an intuitive chat interface.
-- **Contextual AI Responses**: Powered by Google's Gemini-1.5 model for relevant and accurate answers.
+- **Contextual AI Responses**: Powered by Google's Gemini for relevant and accurate answers.
 - **Source Attribution**: Provides sources for retrieved answers to ensure reliability.

 ---